 8. Eventually we aim to have solar panels and batteries, we need to plan infrastructure and installation and would welcome help with this.

-9. We have to maintain and harvest logs from our woods for winter, so cutting and carting wood, and general clearance needed.
+9. We have to maintain and harvest logs from our woods for winter, so cutting and carting wood, and general clearance and woodland care needed.

 Make life joyful for all you meet.

 We have one fluent Spanish speaker, one competent Spanish second language speaker, 3 others with various levels of incompetence.
 We incompetent Spanish speakers want to learn more.
 The elder speaks Neopolitan Italian, and all of us speak English.